Library-Distribution/ALD-sinatra/README.md

 ## Installation
 Download or `git clone` the repository.
 Open the console and navigate to it, then run `bundle install`.

-You must also have a PostgreSQL database with several tables.
-Those are not yet documented as they're subject to frequent change at this stage.
+The app uses PostgreSQL for data storage.
+To run it, you must have PostgreSQL installed and running.

 ## Setup
 To run the server successfully, you must first configure an environment variable called `DATABASE_URL` in the form of `DATABASE_URL=postgres://<user>:<password>@<host>:<port>/<DB>` to point to your PostgreSQL database.
-(You can do this via a foreman `.env` file.)
+(See next paragraph on how to this automatically.)

+You must also have a PostgreSQL database with several tables.
+Given you have PostgreSQL installed and running, run `rake db:setup` to create the database and its tables, and setup the app to use them.

 Then just run `foreman start`.